Grade Point Average (GPA) and Course Grade

 Grade point average is obtained by multiplying the course grade by the semester hours of credits the course carries and dividing the total quality points earned by the total semester hours of course work taken.

 Academic performance is officially recorded on a semester basis in grades and grade points.
-Passing grades, ranging from 0.7 to 4.0, earn quality points; failures and incompletes are recorded as “F” and “I,” respectively and earn no quality points.
+Passing grades, ranging from D- to A, earn quality points; failures and incompletes are recorded as “F” and “I,” respectively and earn no quality points.
 For example:

 |Course Grade||Semester Hours||Quality Points|